thumbor/thumbor-bootcamp/README.md

 * 🧘 **Be patient!** In an open-source project people are donating their time to create good in the world.
 Thumbor is not different.
 Maintainers and contributors have families and jobs.
 We'll help as fast as we can.
 * 🦸‍♀️ **Be a force for good!** Whenever you can try to help other bootcampers, create or groom tasks here, improve documentation.
 Anything you feel is leaving a better world than what you started with.
 * ⚖️  **Be respectful!** We will not tolerate discrimination of any kind.
 We will not tolerate usage of words that enforce negative stereotypes.
 If this is not ok with you, this is not the project for you.

+### Getting started

+Before you even apply to this bootcamp program you can familiarize yourself with thumbor reading its [README](https://github.com/thumbor/thumbor) as well as its [documentation](https://thumbor.readthedocs.io/en/latest/index.html).

+It is a good idea to have thumbor running with default settings in your environment just to get a hang of what it does.
+Play with it, crop some images, apply filters.

+Once you are ready to get started, apply to the program by creating a new issue in this repository and filling a new [Join Thumbor Bootcamp issue](https://github.com/thumbor/thumbor-bootcamp/issues/new).

+Your application will be reviewed as soon as possible (remember: 🧘Be patient!).
+After you are accepted in the program, you can pick one of the L1 tasks and hack away!
+These tasks are designed to help you move fast and start shipping!

 ### 😡 Having Trouble?